vipultapare/Testing/README.md

 Regression tests are also known as the Verification Method</p>

 <h2>Smoke Testing</h2>
 <p>Smoke Testing comes into the picture at the time of receiving build software from the development team.
 The purpose of smoke testing is to determine whether the build software is testable or not.
 It is done at the time of "building software."
-This process is also known as "Day 0".
+This process is also known as "Day 0".It is performed on initial Build.

 It is a time-saving process.
 It reduces testing time because testing is done only when the key features of the application are not working or if the key bugs are not fixed.
 The focus of Smoke Testing is on the workflow of the core and primary functions of the application.